Water and a Flame: Controversy

 Loved Me Back to Life was originally to be titled Water and a Flame.
 In an April 2013 interview on The Katie Couric Show, Dion played a recording of her cover of "Water and a Flame".
 Right before hearing the song, Katie Couric asked Dion and her husband/manager, René Angélil, in reference to the then title of the album: "where did 'Water and a Flame' come from?"
 Angélil responded, "It's, you know, the opposites," and Dion replied, "It's the name of the song".
-Musician Samantha Ronson, who is a friend of Daniel Merriweather's, wrote a blog post that included the video of the interview and the text "Dear Celine Dion, when you COVER someone else's song - you might want to give them credit".

-In June 2013, Merriweather linked to Ronson's post from his Facebook page and harshly criticized Dion, writing, "This song has every ounce of my heartache and pain in it and she pretends as if she wrote it herself".
+Musician Samantha Ronson, who is a friend of Merriweather's and brother of DJ and producer Mark Ronson (of whom has worked with Merriweather, including co-producing Love & War alongside White), wrote a blog post that included the video of the interview and the text "Dear Celine Dion, when you COVER someone else's song - you might want to give them credit".In June 2013, Merriweather linked to Ronson's post from his Facebook page and harshly criticized Dion, writing, "This song has every ounce of my heartache and pain in it and she pretends as if she wrote it herself".
 Two days later, Dion's management responded on her website, saying that, while Dion often does not mention the writers of her songs, she has been very vocal about the fact that she does not write her own songs, that she did not intend any harm by the omission, and that all of the writers and producers were always credited on the liner notes.
 On 25 July 2013, Dion's website confirmed that the album was re-titled to Loved Me Back to Life.